nightconcept/boba-site/project/boba-learn.md

 ## Unit Testing Your Code

 While you can write tests in the same file as your code, the idiomatic way to organize them in Boba is to use the "Designated Tester" pattern.
 This pattern uses a simple file naming convention to link your implementation to its tests.
-The convention is to create a test file named with a `_test` suffix (e.g., `my_module_test.boba`) and link it to the implementation file using the `#[file: test]` attribute at the top of the test file.
+The convention is to create a test file named with a `_test` suffix (e.g., `my_module_test.boba`) which links it to the implementation file.

 Here are the rules:

 - Your implementation code lives in a file, for example, `my_math.boba`.
 - Your unit tests for that file live in a corresponding file named `my_math_test.boba`.
-- This test file must be "designated" by placing the `#[file: test]` attribute at the very top.

 Let's refactor our previous example into this structure.